Biden administration and Congress grapple with how to tamp down inflation

 But economists point out that combating inflation will require action from the Fed, too.

 "It's mainly the central bank that has the power to reduce inflation," said Allison Schrager, a senior fellow at the Manhattan Institute.
-She said there are things the White House and Congress can do, but the Fed has the "better tools to deal with it."
+She said there are things the White House and Congress can do, like raise taxes, but the Fed has the "better tools to deal with it."

 The Federal Reserve, tasked with the dual mandate of price stability and promoting full employment, is expected to start raising interest rates in March in order to try to bring inflation down.
 In theory, raising interest rates will put the brakes on the economy by making it more expensive for businesses to borrow money to expand and invest.
 Some fear, however, that this may make it more difficult for Americans who need jobs, arguing that businesses that are not expanding will also likely not be hiring.